12th Annual Courageous Women, Fearless Living:

 Rates shown do not reflect additional 25% discount.

 About Shambhala Mountain Center

-Nestled high in the Colorado Rockies 2 hours north of Denver, Shambhala Mountain Center is a six-hundred-acre mountain valley retreat surrounded by native forests, gentle meadows and rocky peaks.
+Nestled high in the Colorado Rockies two hours north of Denver, Shambhala Mountain Center is a six-hundred-acre mountain valley retreat surrounded by native forests, gentle meadows, and rocky peaks.
 Tamed by decades of use as a contemplative refuge, we provide a safe and supportive container for exploring paths of deepened awareness, personal wellbeing and societal transformation.
 For more than 40 years, extraordinary people have gathered here to experience Shambhala teachings and partake in over 100 year-round offerings featuring indigenous wisdom traditions, body awareness practices, contemplative arts, mindful living or other paths of personal transformation.

 Click here to see our location in Google Maps.

 Click here to review our retreat participant guide.